apache/iotdb/docs/Documentation/UserGuide/5-Operation Manual/3-Account Management Statements.md

 <center><img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51578263-e2a91d00-1ef7-11e9-94e8-28819b6fea87.jpg"></center>

-#### Grant User Priviledge
+#### Grant User Privilege
-At this point, although two users have been created, they do not have any priviledges, so they can not operate on the database.
+At this point, although two users have been created, they do not have any privileges, so they can not operate on the database.
 For example, we use ln_write_user to write data in the database, the SQL statement is:

 ```
 INSERT INTO root.ln.wf01.wt01(timestamp,status) values(1509465600000,true)